University of Miami Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At U Miami, approximately 29% of students took out student loans averaging $7,127 a year.
-That adds up to $28,508 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At U Miami, approximately 28% of students took out student loans averaging $8,841 a year.
+That adds up to $35,364 over four years for those students.

 The student loan default rate at U Miami is 2.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do U Miami Graduates Make?students who graduate with a bachelor's degree recipients from U Miami make around $60,100 per year during the early years of their employment.
+How Much Money Do U Miami Graduates Make?students who graduate with a bachelor's degree from U Miami make about $60,100 a year during their first few years of employment after graduation.
 This is good news for future U Miami graduates since it is 51% more than the average college graduate's salary of $39,802 per year.

 Location of University of Miami

 Contact details for U Miami are given below.